bbuckwheatt/customgpt-custom-frontend/README.md

 No SDK wrapper needed — a standard `fetch` with `Accept: text/event-stream` is sufficient.
 The server buffers artifact XML blocks while forwarding plain text deltas in real time, then emits structured artifact events after the stream closes.
 This keeps latency low for conversational responses while still supporting rich artifact output.

 **Auth.js (credentials + guest)**
 JWT-based sessions with no external OAuth dependency.
 The guest provider auto-creates an anonymous account in the database, giving unauthenticated users access to conversation history within a session while still being subject to rate limits.
-Admin status is determined by a hardcoded email allowlist at sign-in time and stored in the JWT.
+Admin status is determined by the `ADMIN_EMAILS` environment variable (comma-separated email addresses) at sign-in time and stored in the JWT.

 **Drizzle ORM + Neon Postgres**
 Type-safe schema with auto-generated migrations.
 Messages are stored as structured JSON `parts` arrays (Vercel AI SDK v6 format), making it straightforward to replay full conversations back to CustomGPT.

-**Redis for rate limiting**
+**Redis for stream resumption**
-A single `INCR` + `EXPIRE NX` pipeline per request provides atomic, TTL-rolling counters with no race conditions.
+When `REDIS_URL` is set, each streaming response is registered as a resumable stream.
+If a client disconnects mid-stream it can reconnect and pick up where it left off.
 Redis is only consulted in production; local development skips it entirely.

 **SWR for artifact state**
-Artifact content, kind, and status live in SWR's cache rather than component state.
-This means any component in the tree can read or update artifact state without prop drilling, and optimistic mutations during streaming are automatically reconciled with server-fetched versions once streaming ends.
+Artifact content, kind, and status live in SWR's cache keyed per chat (e.g. `artifact-{chatId}`) rather than component state.
+This means any component in the tree can read or update artifact state without prop drilling, isolates artifact state across conversations, and ensures optimistic mutations during streaming are automatically reconciled with server-fetched versions once streaming ends.

 ---